CrowdStrike/psfalcon/README.md

       Pattern : \w{32}

   -Library [String]
-    If this flag is set to true then the rules will be cloned from the clone_id from the CrowdStrike Firewal Rule Groups Library.
+    If this flag is set to true then the rules will be cloned from the clone_id from the CrowdStrike Firewall Rule Groups Library.

   -Comment [String]
     Audit log comment for this action